Skip to main navigation Skip to search Skip to main content

 Title of host publicationMagnetospheres in the Solar System

-EditorsRomain Maggiolo, Nicholas Andre, Hiroshi Hasegawa, Daniel T. Welling, Yongliang Zhang, Jerry J. Paxton
+EditorsRomain Maggiolo, Nicolas Andre, Hiroshi Hasegawa, Daniel T. Welling, Yongliang Zhang, Larry J. Paxton

 Place of PublicationHoboken, NJ